sandipkumardey/sandipkumardey/README.md

 ![#45DayChallengeBySandip](https://github.com/user-attachments/assets/925e23f1-39a3-40b9-a8eb-9b1e3e1cc157)

-I have been asked ki "Market mein to aise bohot sare platforms or institutes hai jo similar programs karati hai.... so you're building a new platform??"
+I have been asked ki "_Market mein to aise bohot sare platforms or institutes hai jo similar programs karati hai.... so you're building a new platform??_"

 Yeah, I agree there are many, and already students are doing their prep from there.
 I'm NOT here to compete with anyone.
 This is just a small effort I've put together with the help of my batchmates and fellow developers in the industry.

 Why I'm doing this?
 The reason is, we are building this community from scratch and I'm leading it.
 This challenge would be an immense help for students who are at a decent level since the challenge covers CP, projects, coding challenges, and much more.
+[Register here](https://forms.gle/qeirtt8eccnsSHDf9) to get started!

 # My numbers?